Vegan Broccoli Salad

 In a serving bowl, toss together the broccoli, chopped green onions, frozen peas, pumpkin or sunflower seeds, and raisins.
 Pour the sauce over the top and stir to make sure the entire salad is coated.

-Cover and refrigerate this gluten-free broccoli salad for at least an hour or up to overnight before serving.
+Cover and refrigerate the salad for at least an hour or up to overnight before serving.

 Optional Step Four: Add Veggie Bacon to Serve

-I use vegan bacon with this salad, but I don’t add it until right before time to serve to help keep the bacon crunchy and/or flavorful.
-Here are some places you can find vegan bacon:
+I use vegan bacon with this plant-based broccoli salad, but I add it right before serving it.
+This keeps the bacon crunchy and flavorful.
+Here are some options for vegan bacon:

 Broccoli Salad with Cranberries

-You can add dried cranberries in place of the raisins to make a broccoli cranberry salad.
-I love colorful food, and the added color from the dried cranberries in contrast with the green broccoli is stunning!
+You can add dried cranberries in place of the raisins to make a vegan broccoli salad with cranberries.
+I love colorful food, and the added color from the dried cranberries in contrast with the green broccoli is bold and beautiful.

-You don’t have to wait for a family party to make this vegan broccoli salad with no mayo.
+You don’t have to wait for a family party to make this best vegan broccoli salad.
 It’s good for a Tuesday night home dinner as well.

-This vegan broccoli salad is a perfect summertime recipe because it requires minimal cooking time.
-It pairs perfectly with vegan lentil burgers, or any favorite Vegan Sandwich Recipes.
+A vegan broccoli salad is a perfect summertime recipe because it requires minimal cooking time.
+It pairs perfectly with vegan lentil burgers, vegan black bean burgers, or any of your favorite vegan sandwich recipes.
+Also, you can serve it alongside vegan egg salad.

 If you love vegan salads, be sure and check out these: